foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::
    If you are developing on a platform that has eMMC available such as the NXP iMX8MM-EVK, it is recommended that you boot from eMMC rather than SD.
-Read the
-   <placeholder> section for details on flashing your system-image using the vendor
+Read the :ref:`ref-linux-targets` section for details on flashing your system-image using the vendor provided tools.

-   provided tools.
+.. todo:: We should provide a more comprehensive section specific to each device.
+Essentially, we should overhaul the linux-targets section to include device images, more details about each device, and bring it up to date with what we support today

 .. tabs::